-Are the Library Web Site and Catalog accessible by my mobile phone?
+Are the Library Web Site and Resource Search Tool (Catalog) accessible by my mobile phone?

 How do I access the Web site on my phone or mobile device?

-- If you are able to access the internet on your mobile device, type alicat.austincc.edu into your mobile device internet browser.
+If you are able to access the internet on your mobile device, type https://austincc.ent.sirsi.net into your mobile device internet browser.

-Why do the Mobile sites look so different on my phone or mobile device?
+Why do the sites look so different on my phone or mobile device?

-The look of the Library Web Site and the Mobile Catalog will vary depending upon your device.
+The look of the Library Web Site and the Library Search Tool (Catalog) will vary depending upon your device.
 All information is there but may be arranged differently depending upon the size of your screen.

-The Mobile sites software supports any handheld devices, PDAs or mobile phones, which provide access to the internet through the browser (like Safari or Chrome).
+The sites support any handheld devices, PDAs or mobile phones, which provide access to the internet through the browser (like Safari or Chrome).

 What can I do once I get into the Library Web Site?